julrich/Obsmd-Life-Manager/01 Notes/01 Areas/40 Energy UI/Experience Engine.md

 Needs `master.key` locally (in `config/`) to install with `bundle install`.
 Access to repositories `admin_ui`, `journey_engine`, `experience_engine`, `metrics` is needed in Taktsoft Gitlab.

+For additional notes about Ruby / Rails setup, especially under Arch Linux, see: [[Ruby & Rails]].

 ### Starting locally